-While it's tough trying to decipher what to tip from country to country, most travellers want to avoid the cold shoulder from the maitre'd, so it pays to find out what the norm is before arriving.
+It's tough trying to decipher what to tip from country to country and one third of travellers have no clue how much to pay for gratuities.
+To avoid the cold shoulder from the maitre'd it pays to find out what the norm is before arriving.

 For example, in Japan if you leave a couple of coins on the table, the waiter may chase after you to return your forgotten change, but in New York if you leave less than 15 per cent, good luck making a reservation in the same restaurant ever again!